krixik-ai/krixik-docs/docs/modules/summarize.md

 ```

     Winston Smith walked through the glass doors of Victory Mansions.
 The hallway
     smelled of boiled cabbage and old rag mats.
-A kilometre away the
+A kilometre away, his
-    Ministry of Truth, his place of work, towered vast.
+    place of work, the Ministry of Truth, towered vast and white.

 And indeed this is very terse but representative summary of our original text.